Athmika/SoftSysThinkLISP/Reports/Project Proposal.md

  + Our MVP should also be able to evaluate conditional expressions that take this form: (if (condition) (action1) (action2)).

-Out stretch goal is to include additional lisp functionality like processing loops and handling logical operations.
+Our stretch goal is to include additional lisp functionality like processing loops and handling logical operations.

 **Learning goals**:
 We hope to get more comfortable with C syntax and C coding practices.
-We want to explore how an interpreted language like lisp functions on a system level in comparison with C  And as we work on this project, we also hope to develop good practices for coding in a team, that includes maintaining an up to date trello and using GitHub effectively.
+We also want to explore how an interpreted language like lisp functions on a system level in comparison with C.

 **Resources**: